RogerPineda13/TimeSeriesP4/README.md

 * Is it possible to predict future stock prices by just looking at the past?
 * How significant is looking at the closing price for a stock for the day play into the future price?
 * Is it the right time to invest?
+# Data Understanding
 # Modeling

-# Next Steps & Conclusions
+# Recommendations & Conclusions